Spencerkifell/memories-project/README.md

 # Credit

-- This project was inspired by the JS Mastery Workshop: https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A
+- This project was inspired by the **JS Mastery Workshop**: https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A